The 20 Best Melanoma Doctors in Canada

 Greater Sudbury, ON, CA

-Graham Pawelec practices in Greater Sudbury, Canada.
+Graham Pawelec practices practicing medicine in Greater Sudbury, Canada.
 Mr. Pawelec is rated as an Advanced expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Cytomegalovirus Infection, Cytomegalic Inclusion Disease, Melanoma, and Flu.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Cytomegalovirus Infection, Cytomegalic Inclusion Disease, Melanoma, and Flu.

 Advanced in Melanoma